 While the above advice is true in a general sense, some drives can buck trends, and technology is always advancing and changing the landscape.
-If battery life is key to your drive-buying considerations, be sure to consult the battery testing we do on every SSD we test, as well as our Best Storage for Notebook Battery Life feature, which compares the battery performance of over 100 drives.
+If battery life is key to your drive-buying considerations, be sure to consult the battery testing we do on every SSD we test.

 What controller should your SSD have?

 Think of the controller as the processor of your drive.
-It routes your reads and writes, and performs other key drive performance and maintenance tasks.
-It’s interesting to dive deep into specific controller types and specs.
+It routes your reads and writes and performs other key drive performance and maintenance tasks.
+It can be interesting to dive deep into specific controller types and specs.
 But for most people, it’s enough to know that, much like PCs, more cores are better for higher-performing, higher-capacity drives.